jeff-bruemmer/vaporwair/README.md

 - Improve entry of API keys with confirmation.
 Possibly a flag to re-enter API keys.
 - Add a flag to specify and configure standard international units.
 - Once design finalizes, tests, benchmarking, and documentation upkeep.
+- Move from Dark Sky API to National Weather Service API.

 ## License
 M.I.T.